Class Trip: Plot

-Later that day he goes to a café while the other boys are skiing.
+Later that day, he goes to a café while the other boys are skiing.
 While in the café, police come looking for René, a young boy who is missing.
-That night while sleeping he has a nightmare.
+That night, while sleeping he has a nightmare.
 He dreams that he is at a theme park with Hodkann and Patrick and that he goes on a giant caterpillar while his little brother is looked after by another seemingly friendly man.
 Once he is on the caterpillar he sees his brother being walked to a white van by the stranger.
-Later he is found outside the park after having one of his organs taken.
-The dream is poignant because Nicolas, months before, had not been allowed to go on a similar ride because it would have meant leaving one of the brothers with a stranger.
-After declining the stranger's offer to watch the brother, Nicolas' father warns against stranger danger, claiming this includes a risk of organ theft.
-At the end of the story Nicolas finds that his father was not in an accident as he had day dreamed, but rather that his father was a "monster" and possibly abused children.
-(Although it is never explained why the father has been arrested).
+Later, the brother is found outside the park after having one of his organs taken.

+The dream is poignant because Nicolas, months before, had not been allowed to go on a similar ride because it would have meant leaving his little brother with a stranger.
+After declining the stranger's offer to watch the brother, Nicolas' father awkwardly warns him against stranger danger, claiming this includes a risk of organ theft.
+In a series of flashbacks, Nicolas' father shows signs of mental instability: his wrist notably shows a deep scar that indicates a previous suicide attempt.

+It is eventually revealed that Nicolas' father was not in a car accident as Nicolas had day dreamed, but rather that he abducted and abused children, likely including the boy the police were looking for, and has been arrested.
+Hodkann, who broke his promise to Nicolas not to tell anyone about his father supposedly being a secret agent, actually described the father's car to the police when they came to investigate the boy's disappearance, thinking this would help the father escape the "bad guys".
+Ironically, this helped the police connect the father with the boy's disappearance, and led to his arrest.

-The movie ends with Nicolas being driven to his mother's home by Patrick, with the fate of his father and the friendship between Nicolas and Hodkann left to the viewers imagination.
+The movie ends with Nicolas being driven to his mother's home by Patrick, who has been made aware of the father's arrest, but declines to tell Nicolas about it, simply informing him that something terrible has happened and that it would be best if he would hear the news from his family.
+During the drive home, newspapers and TV stations are shown reporting on the story, and Patrick awkwardly tries to shield Nicolas from them.